-Eucalyptus is good for acne, too and it’s quite a bit gentler than tea tree oil.
+Eucalyptus essential oil is good for acne, too and it's quite a bit gentler than tea tree oil.

-Rosemary: Rosemary is a really good all-purpose essential oil for skin, so it’s another good one to start with if you’re not sure, or if you’re making the face oil for someone else and aren’t quite sure what their needs are.
-It has antibacterial and anti-inflammatory properties so it’s good for fighting acne.
-It’s also beneficial for healing blemishes, improving skin tone and antiaging.
+Rosemary: Rosemary essential oil is an all-around great oil for skin and hair, so it's another good one to start with if you're not sure, or if you're making the face oil for someone else and aren't quite sure what their needs are.
+It has antibacterial and anti-inflammatory properties so it's good for fighting acne.
+It's also beneficial for healing blemishes, improving skin tone and antiaging.

-Lavender: Lavender is good for fighting acne and also for healing scars.
+Lavender: Lavender essential oil is good for fighting acne and also for healing scars.